matracey/libregrab-m4b-creator/README.md

 # Audiobook M4B Creator

-A simple tool to convert audio files into M4B audiobooks with proper chapter markers.
+A cross-platform tool designed to convert Libby audiobook downloads into M4B format with proper chapter markers.
 This tool automatically processes audio files and metadata to create professionally formatted M4B audiobooks that work great with audiobook players like Apple Books, Plex, and more.

+Perfect for processing audiobooks downloaded from Libby (Overdrive) into a format compatible with most audiobook players while preserving chapter information.

 ## Quick Start